TBear79/winston-fast-rabbitmq/README.md

 Default: 'winstonLog'

-The name for the exchange.
+The name of the exchange.

 # Tests